 Students pursuing the Doctor of Philosophy degree must file the following required documents prior to graduation and by the published deadlines:

 - Application for Degree form: this form must be filled out via GSTS.
 Students should login to GSTS, click on the"TGS Forms" tab and create a new "Application for a Degree" form.

 - PhD Final Exam form: this form must be filled out via GSTS.
 Students should login to GSTS, click on the"TGS Forms" tab and create a new "TGS PhD Final Exam" form.

 - Each PhD Final Exam committee member must approve the form after the final exam (defense) date.
 Committee members render their approval by clicking the embedded link in the email they automatically receive once the exam date passes.

 - Dissertation submission via ProQuest's website.
 Once the dissertation has been approved by the committee and all edits and revisions are complete, the student must submit online via ProQuest.
-The dissertation must conform to The Graduate School formatting standards on the Dissertation Formatting Guidelines document.
+The dissertation must conform to The Graduate School's Dissertation Formatting Requirements.
 Once the student has submitted the dissertation online, a Student Services representative will review its formatting and confirm via email that the dissertation is acceptable or notify the student if changes need to be made.

 - Change of Grade form(s): Students with incomplete (Y, X, K) or missing (NR) grades on their transcript must work with their program/department to ensure the appropriate change of grade forms are submitted to The Graduate School by the published deadline.

 All requirements for the doctoral degree must be met within nine years of initial registration in a doctoral program, which falls on the last day of the 36th quarter.
-For students on an approved leave of absence or approved parental accommodation, milestones will be extended accordingly.
+For students on an approved leave of absence, milestones will be extended accordingly.